sigmawq/go-3xd/readme.md

 # 3xd

 Note: this is a dummy program to test a CLI library.
 It does literally nothing useful.
-The below description is mostly fictional.
+The below description is mostly fictional. (except for the CLI interface itself)

 ## Description
 3xd is a tool for extracting information row by row.
 A number of commands and options are supported.